CityofToronto/bdit_data-sources/collisions/NewCollisions.md

 ### Who to contact with questions?

 Please direct your questions, bugs, and requests to the Collision Pipeline Team (Natalie, Adam, Maddy, Leo).
+Or, [log an issue in bdit_collisions](https://github.com/CityofToronto/bdit_collisions/issues).